RedHatRanger/RHCA9Vagrant/EX374_Developing_Automation_with_Ansible_AAP/LESSONS/Lesson_1.md

 Provide your Red Hat Customer Portal login credentials before running the **ansible-navigator** command.

-> Note: In some classroom environments without internet access, you can download supported container images from **hub.lab.example.com**.

 ### Selecting Alternative Execution Environments

 Use the `--execution-environment-image` (`--eei`) option to specify a different container image when running automation content.
 Tags can be used to specify versions, for example: